AbirHassan/QtCalc/README.md

 # QtCalc
-A basic 4-function calculator created using a GUI in C++
+A basic 4-function calculator Windows application created using C++.
+Download as zip, then run Test.exe within folder.